Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 \subsection{Answer Set Programming}

-\textit{Answer Set Programming} (ASP) \citep{lifschitz2019answer,gebser2012answer,lifschitz2008answer,BrewkaET11} is a declarative problem solving approach targeted at difficult search problems.
+\textit{Answer Set Programming} (ASP) \cite{lifschitz2019answer,gebser2012answer,lifschitz2008answer,BrewkaET11} is a declarative problem solving approach targeted at difficult search problems.
 Thus, rather than modeling instructions on how to solve a problem, a representation of the problem itself is modeled.
-The goal is to represent a problem in a logical format such that the models of this representation describe solutions of the original problem.
+The goal is to represent a problem in a logical format (a \textit{logic program}) such that the models of this representation describe solutions of the original problem.
 These models are called \textit{answer sets}.
-Moreover, some ASP dialects are more expressive than SAT---while SAT, by definition, can only tell us whether a formula is satisfiable or not, ASP allows for solving optimization problems.
-Hence, in SAT, we cannot compute $\valuei$ directly, which is why we encode $\upperi$ and make use of a (binary) search procedure.
-ASP, on the other hand, allows us to encode the problem $\valuei$ directly.